nikos-Gk/dialogue-quality-measures/README.md

                                                             speakers_list=speakers_list,
                                                             disc_id=disc_id,
                                                             openAIKEY="",
-                                                            model_type="llama",
+                                                            model_type="transformers",
-                                                            model_path="/path/to/model/llama-2-13b-chat.Q5_K_M.gguf",
+                                                            model_path="unsloth/Meta-Llama-3.1-8B-Instruct",
                                                             gpu=True,
                                                          )
 ```
 ## calculate_coherence_response: Coherence Analysis (Turn-Level)
 This module evaluates the coherence of individual responses within a discussion.
 Using OpenAI's language models or a locally hosted Llama model, it examines how well a message aligns with its conversational context.
-The model assigns a coherence score to each response on a 1-to-5 scale:
+The model assigns a coherence score (integer number) to each response on a 1-to-5 scale:

 - **1** – Incoherent response (off-topic, confusing, or disjointed)
 - **5** – Coherent (well-aligned with context, clear, and logically structured)